QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Jatōge.md

     </table>
   </div>

-Jatōge is a very small mountain town located within the [[Shakotan ward]] of the city of [[City of Hashiri]].
+Jatōge is a very small mountain town located within the [[Shakotan ward]] of the city of [[Hashiri]].
 It is a primarily residential area with many residents being fully or nearly self-sufficient, but in modern times has seen enough commercial growth for most residents to prefer the convenience of shopping over self-sufficiency.

 It was a popular area among driving enthusiasts due to its one continuous road that winds and cuts through the mountain.